AartiNandagiri/ns3-first/README.md

 # ns3-first
 This is a demo repository.
-Being used to understand Git concepts.
+Being used to understand Git and Github concepts.